Radonirinaunimi/neopdf/docs/custom-interpolation.md

 # Custom Interpolation Strategies

 `neopdf` is built on a modular architecture that allows users to define and use their own custom interpolation strategies.
 This is an advanced feature for users who need to implement specialized interpolation algorithms beyond the ones provided by default.
+Currently, the following interpolation strategies are implemented:

+- `Bilinear`: a Bilinear interpolation strategy for 2D data.
+- `LogBilinear`: a Bilinear interpolation strategy for 2D data with logarithmic scaling of the coordinates.
+- `LogBicubic`: a Bicubic Hermite Spline interpolation strategy for 2D data with logarithmic scaling of the coordinates.
+- `LogTriicubic`: a Tricubic Hermite Spline interpolation strategy for 3D data with logarithmic scaling of the coordinates.
+- `LogChebyshev`: a Chebyshev interpolation strategy for 1D, 2D, and 3D data with logarithmic scaling of the coordinates.
+- `InterpNDLinear`: a Linear interpolation strategy for an arbitrary N-dimensional data.

 This guide will walk you through the process of creating and using a custom 1D interpolation strategy.
 The same principles apply to 2D and 3D strategies.

 ## Core Concept: The `Strategy` Traits

 The interpolation logic in `neopdf` is powered by the [`ninterp`](https://github.com/NREL/ninterp) crate.
 To create a custom interpolator, you must define a struct that implements one of the core `Strategy` traits from `ninterp`:

 - `Strategy1D`: For 1-dimensional interpolation.
 - `Strategy2D`: For 2-dimensional interpolation.